Preheat oven to 375° F.

 Drain and dice the apples.
 In a large skillet, heat 1 Tbsp of olive oil over medium heat and saute onions and apples until caramelized, about 10 minutes.

 In the pan, add the thyme, sage, 1 tsp of salt and the apple sauce.
 Stir together a few minutes.
-Remove the chutney from the pan and set aside in a small bowl to cool completely.
+Remove this mixture from the pan and set aside in a small bowl to cool completely.

 Return the skillet to the stove and heat the remaining 1 Tbsp of olive oil over medium high heat.
 Season the pork with the remaining 1/2 tsp salt.
 Sear the pork 3 minutes on each side and then remove from the pan to cool.